ChrisMathews24/Class-Activity/README.md

-# TD: A rising influence in FinTech
+# TD: A Rising Influence in FinTech
 ![image](TDpic.png)

 ## Overview and Origin of TD

 The Toronto-Dominion Bank is one of the largest Canadian multinational banking and financial services corporation.
 It was formed on February 1st, 1995 through the amalgation of The Bank of Toronto, chartered in 1855 by a group of millers and merchants, and The Dominion Bank, chartered in 1869 by a group of professionals, industrialists and financiers(1).
 The headquarters is located in Toronto.